andrewtran10/folia-health-backend/DESIGN-PROCESS.md

 Unfortunately, the human readable function does not match the needs of the projcet.
 We can use rlanvin/php-recurr instead.

 With these components I can build out the MVP for this task.

+## Next steps

+Now that the MVP is working and routes are returning the expected responses, we can move on to additions that should be considered.

+### Validation

+I already included some validation, but Laravel has FormRequests.
+These are great to contain Request logic for each route.
+So I'll move these over.
+Also authentication logic can live here with authorize().
+So I've included using them to 1) learn more about Laravel and 2) clean up the Controller logic.

+### Authentication and Authorization

+Laravel's starter kit includes sessions for frontend logging in.
+With a backend API, we should use tokens.